dotraifer/game-server/README.md

 ## Overview

-Web Sockets based game server
+A WebSocket-based game server built with C#.